MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Enable the Cluster Autoscaler

-This cluster has not enabled AKS Cluster Autoscaler, and it can't adapt to changing load conditions unless you have other ways to autoscale your cluster
+This cluster has not enabled AKS Cluster Autoscaler, and it can't adapt to changing load conditions unless you have other ways to autoscale your cluster.

 Learn more about [Kubernetes service - EnableClusterAutoscaler (Enable the Cluster Autoscaler)](/azure/aks/cluster-autoscaler).